-In fiscal year of 2021, the Company incurred non-recurring expenses of USD 0.5 million, mainly related to acquisition costs.
-In fiscal year of 2020 other expenses was the same level.
+In fiscal year of 2022, the Company incurred non-recurring expenses of USD 0.4 million, mainly related non-recurring payments.
+In fiscal year of 2021 other expenses was the same level.

 Earnings before Income Tax, Depreciation and Amortization (EBITDA) and Earnings before Income Taxes (EBIT)